MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxdocument-coverpage-vb.md

-﻿---
+---
-Description: 'The CoverPage property is a null-terminated string that contains the name of the cover page template file (.cov) to associate with the fax document.' ms.assetid: 'ae883970-dfd4-4811-b5a6-c666e1289707'
+Description: The CoverPage property is a null-terminated string that contains the name of the cover page template file (.cov) to associate with the fax document. ms.assetid: ae883970-dfd4-4811-b5a6-c666e1289707
-title: 'FaxDocument.CoverPage property'
+title: FaxDocument.CoverPage property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxDocument.CoverPage property